google/ExoPlayer/docs/hls.md

 to `setMimeType` of `MediaItem.Builder` to explicitly indicate the type of the content.

-The URI of the media item may point to either a media playlist or a master playlist.
-If the URI points to a master playlist that declares multiple `#EXT-X-STREAM-INF` tags then ExoPlayer will automatically adapt between variants, taking into account both available bandwidth and device capabilities.
+The URI of the media item may point to either a media playlist or a multivariant playlist.
+If the URI points to a multivariant playlist that declares multiple `#EXT-X-STREAM-INF` tags then ExoPlayer will automatically adapt between variants, taking into account both available bandwidth and device capabilities.